conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 The documentation is built with ``Sphinx`` and the sources files are located in the `src <https://github.com/conda-forge/conda-forge.github.io/tree/master/src>`__ directory of the repository.

-If you found a typo, unclear explanations or new topics that could be covered, you can suggest changes to the documentation.
+If you find any typo error, unclear explanations or new topics that could be covered, you can suggest changes to the documentation.
 For more details, please refer to :ref:`improve_docs`.